 30 Shocking Food Fails That Went Viral on Facebook

-Everyone has their favorite food, special dishes they love, and unique taste preferences.
-But sometimes, people create meals so strange and gross, the internet just can’t ignore them.
+Everybody’s got their favorite food, comfort meals they love, and flavors that fit their taste.
+But sometimes, people cook up creations so strange and gross that the internet just can’t scroll past.

-So sit back, get ready to see the worst food fails online, and don’t forget to comment on the ones that made you cringe the most.
-You can even share your own kitchen disasters!
+So grab a snack (a safe one), sit back, and get ready to laugh — or gag — at the worst cooking disasters online.
+And don’t just lurk… drop a comment on the ones that made you cringe the most.
+Better yet, share your own kitchen fails if you’re brave enough!

 More info: Facebook